gregwhitaker/proteus-s3upload-example/README.md

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/proteus-s3upload-example/issues).

+## Support
+Support for Proteus and RSocket is also available on the [Netifi Community Forums](https://community.netifi.com).

 ## License
 Copyright 2018 [Netifi Inc.](https://www.netifi.com)